minhwanoh/SimExm/README.md

 done
 ```

-Make sure to indicate an writable destination path for the images.
+Make sure to indicate a writable destination path for the images.

 #### Compiling